angrykoala/awesome-esolangs/README.md

 Curated list of awesome esoteric languages and resources.

-> An esoteric programming language, or esolang, is a computer programming language designed to experiment with weird ideas, to be hard to program in, or as a joke, rather than for practical use.
+> "An esoteric programming language, or esolang, is a computer programming language designed to experiment with weird ideas, to be hard to program in, or as a joke, rather than for practical use."
 ***esolang.org***